JoonPark1/CS327-A1/readme.md

 -- your answer here --

+# What is one new skill that you gained during this project?

+-- your answer here --

 # Glitch handles of people in class you got help from, and their help

+-- your answer here --

+# Assets you got from online and why you have permission to include them

+-- your answer here --

+# Online help, including ChatGPT

 -- your answer here --